ryein/dendro/README.md

 ## Design

-We have been using the OpenVDB library for a couple years, but needed something to prototype quicker with.
-We had built a rough version of this for Grasshopper-3D, but decided to package it up nicer and put a release together.
-Hopefully it is something to build upon and our hope was it could serve as a starting point to add more features and functionality to.
+I have been using the OpenVDB library for a couple years, but needed something to prototype quicker with.
+I had built a rough version of this for Grasshopper-3D, but decided to package it up nicer and put a release together.
+Hopefully it is something to build upon and the hope was it could serve as a starting point to add more features and functionality to.

 The goal was to make Dendro integrate into Grasshopper-3D as seamlessly as possible.
 Whereas many voxel solutions require you to think of geometry as living with a bounding box, Dendro makes working with volumes no different than handling any other geometry in Grasshopper-3D.
 Dendro works with many native Grasshopper-3D components, avoiding the 'blocking' found in other plugins, and allowing you to move in and out of volume operations very quickly.